satheesh1501/satheesh1501/README.md

 ### 🌟 My Role at Profit.co

+At **HCL Technologies**, focusing on backend development using **Spring Boot**.
+I am responsible for building and maintaining **RESTful APIs**, implementing business logic, and integrating applications with **MySQL** databases.
+My role involves improving application performance through optimization and debugging, ensuring scalability and reliability.
+I collaborate with cross-functional teams to deliver high-quality software solutions, while following agile practices such as sprint planning, code reviews, and continuous deployment.

+---

+---

+### 🌟 My Role at HCL

 At **Profit.co**, I specialize in back-end development, using **Java** to design and implement robust features, manage complex business logic, and develop **RESTful APIs**.
 I also optimize code for **performance and scalability**.
 Additionally, I contribute to front-end development, utilizing **Angular** for UI tasks and ensuring responsive interfaces.
 My role also involves extensive use of **Elasticsearch** for efficient data storage, retrieval, and indexing.
 Debugging and system optimization are key aspects of my responsibilities.
 I actively follow industry best practices to deliver high-quality, scalable solutions aligned with organizational goals.

 ---